-Are you a lover of golf, looking for the best driver?
+Are you a golfer looking for the best driver?
 Join the club.
-If you’re anything like me then the driver comes out of the bag even when you know it shouldn’t.
+Ho ho!
+If you are anything like me then the driver comes out of the bag even when you know it shouldn’t.
 “He who dares, wins” and all that.
 Too often though, “he who dares” ends up in the shrubbery on the right, 50 yards from the tee, regretting the decision not to go with the 3 wood.

 But it’s those occasional, glorious blasts up the middle that make it all worthwhile and keep us regularly going against our better judgement.
 Those are the shots you remember.
 The ones you brag to your friends about.
 That’s why so many of us have such an obsession with the driver and the search for that magical club that will allow us to hit at least a little bit like the pros, every once in a while.